 Not all Keurigs are the same.
 In fact, I was pretty surprised to find that there are dozens of Keurig models.
 Some of the differences are minor, but some are relatively important if you are currently in the market.

 In the following comparison, I’ll break down the Keurig K475 vs K575.
-There’s only a difference of one number in the title, but there are more meaningful functional differences that I found were worth considering for this coffee maker machines so you can have the best brewing experience
+There’s only a difference of one number in the title, but there are more meaningful functional differences that I found were worth considering for these coffee maker machines so you can have the best brewing experience

 In a rush?
-Get the high level advantages of both by reviewing the quick table:
+Get the high-level advantages of both by reviewing the quick table:

 |Keurig K475 Advantages||Keurig K575 Advantages|